manikpokhetra79/sls-learning/README.md

 - Clone this project
 - Navigate to Project Directory
-- Run following commands : -- npm install -- npm start
+- Run following commands : -- npm install
-- These commands will install all required dependencies for the project.
+- This command will install all required dependencies for the project.

 ## Technology used: